onefrankguy/frankmitchell.org/posts/get-email-when-chef-runs-fail.md

 ## Installing your handler ##

 The [chef_handler cookbook][] makes installing your custom handler easy.
-Write up a new default `email_handler` recipe, drop your email handling code in as a [cookbook file resource][], and you're good to go.
+Write up a new default `email-handler` recipe, drop your email handling code in as a [cookbook file resource][], and you're good to go.

     include_recipe 'chef_handler'